GoogleCloudPlatform/community/tutorials/serverless-grafana-with-iap/index.md

 ---
-title: How to deploy Grafana on Cloud Run with IAP using Terraform
+title: How to deploy Grafana on Cloud Run with Identity-Aware Proxy using Terraform
 description: Learn how to deploy Grafana serverless and restrict access to the dashboard.
 author: cgrotz,annamuscarella
 tags: serverless, identity, proxy, sql